lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 Another situation in which I've seen a staggering difference is ops-driven changes.

-Let me provide a concrete example to illustrate this difference.
+Let me provide an example to illustrate this difference.

-Say you're deploying your applications on some Kubernetes clusters and co-locate your deployment descriptors (fancy name for "ugly, big yml file") with the code of each project.
+Say you're deploying your applications on some Kubernetes clusters and co-locate your deployment descriptors (fancy name for "ugly, big yaml file") with the code of each project.

 One day your operations team comes up with some custom resource definitions that